DuncanUszkay1/groceries-dunk/DISCUSSION.md

 Using a javascript framework like Angular or React would provide a much better experience here, because we could avoid reloading the page after each update, but due to the limited time I had available to solve the problem I opted to focus on the backend, my area of expertise.

-There are some advantages to this approach as well- since it's all plain HTML, it's responsive to mobile formats without any effort, I had no issue using it on my IPhone.
+There are some advantages to this approach as well- since it's all plain HTML, it's responsive to mobile formats*.
 It also loads quite quickly as there's no JQuery/etc libraries that need to be loaded.

+*The only exception being that one of the unicode characters for the mark purchased button doesn't seem to print properly on my phone- something I would explore further, if I had nore time.

 ## Testing layers